 So if you are editing a book for any of your clients or even doing freelancing then you should check this post on how much to charge for book editing to know the exact pricing.

 How Much Does it Cost to Edit a Book?

-If you are self-editing your book then you can really do it for almost free.
+If you are self-editing your book then you can do it almost for free.

-You only (if needed) have to spend on getting some editing software to speed up the process, which costs between $20-$99, and that’s too one-time fee only.
+You only (if needed) have to spend money on getting some editing software to speed up the process, which costs between $20-$99, and that’s a one-time fee only.
 After that, you can use it for a lifetime.

-There are some editing softwares as well which have recurring payments but it doesn’t exceeds even $100.
+There are other editing software packages available which have recurring payments but they usually don’t exceed $100.

 How to Edit a Book

 Before you begin to work on anything – read aloud every word line by line.

 When you write and rewrite then you are rearranging your information and your ear for the sound of the writing becomes corrupted.